zakthompson/LLC-HTML-CSS/contributing.md

 ## Bugs, Feature Requests, Suggestions

-We use Github Issues to keep track of suggestions, bugs, and ideas: [File an Issue](https://github.com/ladieslearningcode/LLC-HTML-CSS/issues)
+We use Github Issues to keep track of suggestions, bugs, and ideas: [File an Issue](https://github.com/ladieslearningcode/LLC-HTML-CSS/issues).
+Please reference the slide number you are referring to if applicable.